Types of Internships

 Theodore H. Barth Foundation Summer Interns: 2013

-Career Services staff congratulates the eight Clark students who are working at summer internships in the non-profit sector.
+Career Services staff congratulates the seven Clark students who completed funded summer internships in the non-profit sector in 2013.
 Stipends of up to $2500 were awarded to students.

 - Tara Barnes* '15 (Political Science)-Year Up, Providence, RI